TheoGuyard/TheoGuyard.github.io/_pages/associative.md

 `2016-2019` **\| Head and member of several student organizations**

 [AEIR](http://aeir.insa-rennes.fr) is a student association.
 It is composed of almost 30 clubs with various purposes : concerts, art, music, sport, culture and much more ...
 About 1000 people are members of AEIR each year.
 The annual budget is about 1 million euros.
-For three years, I was really involved in this organization and was responsible in many clubs.
+For three years, I was really involved in this organization and was responsible for many clubs.

 `2017-2021` **\| Elected to the INSA school council**